Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

     azd auth login --use-device-code
     ```

-1. Deploy the code from the jump host:
+1. Deploy the code from the jump box:

     <!--  from PowerShell use the following command to deploy the code to the secondary region:
     azd env set AZURE_RESOURCE_GROUP ((azd env get-values --output json | ConvertFrom-Json).SECONDARY_RESOURCE_GROUP) -->